 See Related: Free Printable Travel Planner

 Biking is one of the most popular modes of transportation in Los Angeles and for the right reasons.
-The smooth roads, pleasant weather, increasing number of cycle lanes, and charming streets appeal to all the bikers.
+The smooth roads, pleasant weather, an increasing number of cycle lanes, and charming streets appeal to all the bikers.

 If you plan to roam around LA on a bike, make sure you check the weather and plan your trip on a pleasant weather day.
 Thanks to LA’s stellar weather, that shouldn’t be too hard!